soongo/path-to-regexp/README.md

 ### Parse

 The parse function is exposed via `pathToRegexp.Parse`.
-This will return a slice of strings and keys.
+This will return a slice of strings and tokens.

 ```go
 tokens := pathToRegexp.Parse("/route/:foo/(.*)", nil)